• Skip to primary navigation

 • To prevent food from sticking to the basket, coat the basket with oil.
 You can also use a paper towel soaked with a little olive oil or vegetable oil to coat the basket.

-• Flip foods halfway through the cooking process.
+• Flip foods halfway through cooking.
 This allows for even browning.
 Depending on the type of food, you can also shake up the food e.g. french fries.

 • To get the food to crisp up evenly, give it a little spritz of oil when you’re turning it.
 Avocado oil, vegetable oil, and olive oil are all good choices.